timrolsh/Software-Engineering-BCA/Tri 2/Design Patterns.md

 ## Decorator

 * Object that goes in and modifies the properties of another object, decorates the other object in a sense
-* downsides are that is adds complexity and doesn't remove any attributes, just adds new attributes
+* Downsides are that is adds complexity and doesn't remove any attributes, just adds new attributes

 ## Factory Pattern